This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Mexican Beer: This is the base spirit.
 It’s a type of liquor made from barley, corn, hops, yeast, antioxidants, and a few other ingredients depending on the brand.
-We went with Coronita Light because it’s crisp and refreshing and lower in calories than some other beers.
+We used Coronita Light because it’s crisp and refreshing and lower in calories than some other beers.
 For a mocktail version of this drink, try Corona Cero in place of the beer.

 Tasting Notes